krabberod/VirVar_transcriptomes/2024_Workshop/README.md

 ```

-Map the reads to the combined reference genome with STAR:`
+Map the reads to the combined reference genome with STAR:
+(if reads are gzipped use **--readFilesCommand zcat**)

 ```bash
 STAR --genomeDir $GENOME_INDEX \